PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 See?!
 So much stuff for so little!

 So this was the state of the app.
 Then I didn't work on it.
 I was bored of it.
-Then I had an accident, broke my spine, was prescribed 3 months bedrest.
+Then I had an accident, broke my spine, was prescribed 3 months bed rest.
 I was so bored out of my mind, I thought, what the heck, I'll just continue working on it.

 So I revived the project, made some heavy changes.
-Like I threw away `restater` library to use [Jotai](https://github.com/pmndrs/jotai), because it was much more simpler.
+Like I threw away `restater` library to use [Jotai](https://github.com/pmndrs/jotai), because it was much simpler.

 Fast forward two months, I made some drastic changes.
 I replaced Snowpack(Bundler and dev server) with [ViteJS](https://vitejs.dev/).
 Why?
 No specific reason, I just felt it was more polished and had some superb features which I could use to make the app smaller in size.

 I replaced the existing JSS style with `styled-components`.
-Not perf related really, just that writing CSS as JS objects wasn't fun.
+Not perf-related really, just that writing CSS as JS objects wasn't fun.

 I also got rid of some dependencies to reduce bundle size.

 That brings us to <mark>120KB</mark> min+brotli JS.
 You can see it for yourself: [macos-web-git-feat-switch-to-vite-puruvj.vercel.app](https://macos-web-git-feat-switch-to-vite-puruvj.vercel.app/)

 I was still not satisfied with it.
-The app felt slow, the dock animation janky, menus wouldn't open up instantly.
+The app felt slow, the dock animation was janky, menus wouldn't open up instantly.
 Not satisfactory!

 Then, I did something **very** drastic: I moved the app from **React** to **Preact**.

 # The era of Preact

 Yepp!!
 I did that.
-I'm crazy that way 😏.
+I'm crazy that way 😏

 Anyways, moving React to Preact was a very smooth experience.
 I just had to install the official `@preactjs/preset-vite` Vite plugin by Preact team, and it took care of aliasing `react` in `import React from 'react'` to `preact/compat` and everything.
 It was very seamless.
 It just worked.
 Huge kudos to the Preact team!!